wildonion/simple-simd/README.md

 ```

-**NOTE** - Due to the time takes to send and receive each chunks inside threads through the `mpsc` channel asyncly the result of each method might be different on each run.
+**NOTE** - Due to the time takes to send and receive each chunks inside threads through the `mpsc` channel asyncly the result of each method might be different on each run, but here at first run both input and result got into an equality condition.